kendraperry/li-retention/readme.txt

       23) sample estimates: This is the risk ratio for this particular sample.
 A ratio of 1 indicates that both outcomes are equally likely.
 A ratio higher than 1 indicates that the relative probability of retention is higher WITH LI and also indicates by how much.
 For example, a risk ratio of 1.2 means that it is 20% more likely for a student to be retained with LI.
 A ratio lower than 1 indicates that retention is LESS likely with LI and by how much.
 For example, a risk ratio of 0.8 indicates that retention is 20% less likely with LI.
       24) For more information on the odds ratio test and its interpretation, see https://www.statisticshowto.com/calculate-relative-risk/#RR

-Code and Data to Accompany Investigating and Communicating Library Instruction’s Relationship to Student Retention: A Study of Two Community Colleges by Angela Creel, Wendy Hoag, and Kendra Perry is licensed under CC BY-SA 4.0.
+Code and Data to Accompany "Investigating and Communicating Library Instruction’s Relationship to Student Retention: A Study of Two Community Colleges" by Angela Creel, Wendy Hoag, and Kendra Perry is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0

+You may contact the authors via https://osf.io/qarzw/